Dwane Casey: Detroit Pistons

 On June 11, 2018, Casey was named the head coach for the Detroit Pistons, agreeing to a five-year deal.
 On November 14, 2018, Casey returned to Scotiabank Arena for the first time since being fired by the Toronto Raptors, coaching the Pistons to a 106–104 win over his former team.
 In the playoffs, the Pistons were swept in the first round by the Milwaukee Bucks, while Casey's former team, Raptors, won the NBA championship against the Golden State Warriors.
 On May 12, 2021, the Pistons signed Casey to a contract extension through the 2024 season.
+On April 10, 2023, Casey stepped down as the head coach following the conclusion of 2022–23 season.
+During five seasons as coach for the Pistons, he led the team to a regular season record of 121–262 (.316).
+He transitioned to the Pistons' front office.